ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/unified-sync-and-storage-overview/index.md

 The rest of Sync backend (shown as Syncer on the diagram) remains mostly unchanged from the current design.

-Patterns of model type implementation on top of USS
+Patterns of data type implementation on top of USS

     ### Typical - for data types with a simple model.